itzz-ankitp/sdc-registration-app/README.md

 - **Profile Management**: View and edit user profile information
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
 - **Project Submission**: Submit GitHub links and project descriptions

+## 🎨 Modern UI/UX

+- **Animated Transitions**: Smooth sliding transitions between sign-in and sign-up forms for a modern, app-like experience.
+- **Responsive Overflow Handling**: The sign-up form is scrollable if content overflows, but the sign-in form remains static for a clean look.
+- **Custom Scrollbars**: Dropdowns and forms use custom or transparent scrollbars to match the dark theme.
+You can further customize scrollbars in `src/index.css`.

 ## 🔄 Usage Workflow